 Tip #6: Be careful what you write on social media

 While social media is getting more and more popular, sites like Instagram, Twitter, Pinterest and Facebook are great for keeping up to date and letting your friends know what you’re doing and where you’re going.
-However for criminals, this information is gold.
+However, this information is gold for criminals.
 Accepting friends you don’t know personally could mean giving a hacker unfettered access to information about your family, your friends, where you live, and what you buy/read/do.
 Yikes.

 Tip #7: Delete suspicious email attachments

 Have you ever received an unsolicited email?
 Chances are, you have.
 The majority of people know that if you receive suspicious links or attachments from random strangers, you shouldn’t open them and should delete them straight away.
 However, if you receive a strange attachment or link from a friend, you should still do the same.Hackers often send dangerous malware by hacking someone’s email account and sending emails to the victim’s contact list.
 If you ever receive a suspicious email from a friend, you should email them and tell them that they are likely a hacker’s

 Hackers often send dangerous malware by hacking someone’s email account and sending emails to the victim’s contact list.
 If you ever receive a suspicious email from a friend, you should email them and tell them that they have likely been hacked.
 In addition, tell them they should change their password and turn on 2-step authentication ASAP.